Meeting Minutes

 Presiding: Kelly McGuire

-The minutes of the 13 August 2012 meeting were read and approved unanimously following a motion by Fred Lanyon and a second by Bill Martin.
+Minutes of the 12 November 2012 meeting were read and approved as written after a motion by Fred Lanyon and a second by Bill Martin{tab=Treasurer's Report}Treasurer’s Report:

 {tab=Old Business}Old Business: